Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part1.md

 $$ \frac{1}{2^{-1}}+\frac{1}{2^{-1}}+\frac{1}{2^{-3}}+\frac{1}{2^{-3}} = 1.25 $$

-We ran out of our budged, and according to the inequality, we should not be able to unambiguously decode our code sequence.
+We ran out of our budget, and according to the inequality, we should not be able to unambiguously decode our code sequence.
 Let's check: 01101110 = abba.. or ac..?
-Who knows.
+Who knows?
 As we can see, the inequality didn’t lie to us.
-In facts, we can’t get shorter codes for such probability distribution.
+In fact, we can’t get shorter codes for such probability distribution.
 That is, they are optimal for the given probability distribution.
-In order to understand why, we first need to define a measure of information that we process or better to say, measure of unpredictability/”possible choice” of the information we process.
+In order to understand why, we first need to define a measure of information that we process or better to say, a measure of unpredictability/”possible choice” of the information we process.
 Entropy is what we need for such measurement.

 ## Shannon entropy

 The concept of entropy is kind of broad on its own.
-We are interested specifically in [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) (H) from information theory, and formula for it looks like this:
+We are interested specifically in [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) (H) from information theory, and the formula for it looks like this:

 $$ H = -\sum_{} p_i * log \ p_i $$

-As the author noted himself in his work, the formula that hi's came up with to satisfy the requirements he set for the measure of “information” from some “source of information” was very similar to the definition of Boltzmann-Gibbs entropy from statistical thermodynamics (just fun fact).
-If you ask me try to give intuition behind calculation of H, then I would highlight the following two properties.
+As the author noted himself in his work, the formula that he came up with to satisfy the requirements he set for the measure of “information” from some “source of information” was very similar to the definition of Boltzmann-Gibbs entropy from statistical thermodynamics (just a fun fact).
+If you ask me to try to give intuition behind the calculation of H, then I would highlight the following two properties.
 First, why logarithm?
-The value of logarithm will grow linearly with the increase of possible options by base of this logarithm.
+The value of a logarithm will grow linearly with the increase of possible options by the base of this logarithm.
 The base of the logarithm is chosen based on the unit of measurement.
 Since we are working with binary, our logarithmic base will be 2.
 For example, $log_2 \ 128 = 7$ and $log_2 \ 256 = 8$ but $log_2 \ 384 = 8.58$.
-Thus, we can write down formula like this:
+Thus, we can write down the formula like this:

 $$ H_2 = -\sum_{} p_i * log_2 \ p_i $$

-In general case when we talking about entropy in computer science (and especially in information theory), we assume a base of 2.
+In general case when we are talking about entropy in computer science (and especially in information theory), we assume a base of 2.
 So we can just write $H$ instead of $H_2$.
 Usually, this is clear from context.
 From now on, I also will write just $H$.
-Second, why is it necessary to multiply the result of logarithm by the probability?
+Second, why is it necessary to multiply the result of the logarithm by the probability?
 By doing this, we weight the result of our logarithm.
-In this way if we would have $n$ symbols and all of them have same probability $(1/n)$, then our $H$ will be equal to $log_2 \ n$.
+In this way if we would have $n$ symbols and all of them have the same probability $(1/n)$, then our $H$ will be equal to $log_2 \ n$.
 For example, if we have 256 symbols and the probability of each one is $1/256$, then $H = 8$ instead of 2048.

 If you notice, the calculation of average code length for Huffman codes is kind of similar to the entropy formula.
 This is because the former is an approximation to the latter and differs in that for entropy we use $-log_2\ p$.
 In principle, this seems logical, since for an event with a probability of 50% or 0.5, we need 1 bit, that is, codes will be 0 and 1.
 But for an event with a probability of 0.9, by this logic, we would need roughly only 0.15 bit.
 Thus, sometimes you can hear that compression is close to the entropy or Shannon limit.
 At that time, data compression was literally just being born, and Huffman codes were a good approximation of entropy for textual data.
 We can check how much Huffman codes deviate from entropy in the following way: